This course introduces fundamental and advanced techniques and tools for the design, modelling and optimisation of process plants. Read more Read less

 - Cost£1,700.
 The course fee includes refreshments and lunch during the day.
 Accommodation is not included and must be booked separately.
 Concessions available

-Course structureThe course includes several case studies and demonstrations with Aspen HYSYS and GAMS.
+Course structureThe course includes several case studies and demonstrations with Aspen Plus.
 All delegates will receive a Certificate of Attendance at the end of the course.

-- Demonstrate an understanding of the key steps in carrying out a process design and a familiarity with the techniques and major commercial simulation tools for steady and dynamic process simulation.
+- Formulate strategies to carry out a process design and critically appraise the techniques and major commercial simulation tools for steady and dynamic process simulation,

-- Apply competently the basic principles of process optimisation.
+- Apply competently the principles of process optimisation,

 - Design and analyse the performance of a process plant using simulation or optimisation tools.

 - Process synthesis: Overview of a process system.
 Recycle structure of the flowsheet.
 Design of reaction and separation systems,

 - Process integration: Concepts of process integration for heat exchanger network design.

 - Modelling and simulation: Concepts of process modelling.
 General concepts of simulation.
 Introduction to steady and dynamic process simulation.
 Introduction to commercial simulation software packages (i.e, Aspen HYSYS) for process flow-sheeting, design and analysis,